 Apart from China we import from India, Indonesia, Nepal and Morocco.
 And every market has difficult and different issues that need carefully addressing.
 And we do care about these things.

 In the case of China it is really important to distinguish between the good hard working people of China and the CCP (Chinese Communist Party) .
 The CCP is the organisation that runs China and is really responsible for all the human rights abuses listed above.
-Since there is no democracy the people are not able to change governments like in the west, so it is really unfair to hold ordinary people responsible.
+It has to be noted even within the CCP there are good and bad influences, and the improvements in China (millions lifted from poverty, amazing health system etc) are down to the good people.
+Since there is no democracy, the people are not able to vote to change the bad people in governments - like in the west.
+So.
+I would argue it is incredibly unfair to hold ordinary people responsible.

 Fair trading with family businesses.